24 Jul Have You Reviewed Your Text Message Opt-in Protocols Lately?

 Agent opens case:

-Hi, my name is Elvin, how can I help you today? (canned phrase selected from group of canned phrases)
+Hi, my name is Evan, how can I help you today? (canned phrase selected from group of canned phrases)

 Response: I need help getting my mom into assisted living.